-According to the design of the piece to be made, the rock is roughly cut to size with a special bow-type cutting machine.
-As the machine plate does not have a blade, during cutting the artisan has to ensure a constant supply of slurry made of ground sand and water.
+- 3. Rough cutting According to the design of a piece, the rock is roughly cut down to size with a special bow type cutting machine.
+As the machine plate does not have a blade, the artisan has to ensure a constant supply of slurry made of ground sand and water during the cutting.

-The rough piece is left outdoors until it has naturally oxidized, which helps bring out the vivid red color when heated.
+- 4. Oxidizing The rough piece is left outside until it has naturally oxidized, which helps to bring out the vivid red color when heated.

 - 5. Heating

-After heating, the design outline is drawn on the piece in graphite and the piece cut to shape in preparation for carving.
+- 6. Cutting After heating, the design outline is drawn on the piece in graphite and the piece is cut to shape in preparation for carving.